 These capabilities are regularly proven through high scale, impact and sensitive scenarios where communications are required to provide core messages and confidence to internal and external audiences.
-Examples include the 2022 strategy announcements and leadership changes and communications throughout the 2020 global pandemic, EU Exit (concluding in 2020) and ring-fencing (concluding in 2019).
+Examples include Full Year Results, strategy announcements and leadership changes and previously communications throughout the 2020 global pandemic, EU Exit and ring-fencing.

-Our core communications teams (Group Corporate Affairs, Chief Customer Office, Investor Relations and Group Secretariat) and business subject matter experts work collaboratively including through membership of communications working groups when applicable.
+Our core communications teams (Group Corporate Affairs, Chief Customer Office, Investor Relations and Group Secretariat) and business subject matter experts work collaboratively including through membership of communications working groups.

-The approach in resolution will follow the proven approach and capabilities, with these considered to be relevant, robust and sufficient to meet the requirements of communicating in resolution - with rapid development, approval and delivery of communications.
+The approach in resolution would follow the proven approach and capabilities, with these considered to be relevant, robust and sufficient to meet the requirements of communicating in resolution - with rapid development, approval and delivery of communications.

-A range of regular, targeted, proactive and audience-specific communications methods, ranging from website / SMS / email and social media content for customers, to letters, press releases and direct engagement with other key stakeholders including media and investors, would be employed to ensure the Group provides clear and timely communications and engagement throughout.
+A range of regular, targeted, proactive and audience-specific communications methods, ranging from website, SMS, email, and social media content for customers, to letters, press releases and direct engagement with other key stakeholders including media and investors, would be employed to ensure the Group provides clear and timely communications and engagement throughout.